zdravkov/kendo-docs/api/framework/observableobject.md

 #### Returns

-The value of the specified field.
+`Object` The value of the specified field.

 ### parent